Bumber64/scripts/docs/gui/adv-finder.rst

 with them if they weren't separated properly by worldgen.
 The coord given is usually a death or abstract burial location, but the corpse isn't guaranteed to exist.
 Generally, wilderness and underground locations only have coords if you left something there in adventure mode.
-Anything lost during worldgen or a fort mode mission likely can't be located.
+Anything lost there during worldgen or a fort mode mission likely can't be located.
 Anything in a site is usually a safe bet, but sometimes items won't load.
 (Fort missions can be used to acquire these for later retrieval, however.)
 Traveling targets are always valid.

 Usage
 -----